 - About Us

 May 4, 2001 – October 17, 2005

-Location: The Art of Cards and Letters Gallery
+Location: Art of Cards and Letters Gallery, Lower Level

 Through the cards and letters exchanged between Japanese-American children sent away to internment camps during World War II and San Diego librarian Miss Clara Breed, the exhibition looks at the role of the mail as a civil liberty and witness to history.
 Miss Breed had grown fond of the children who had visited the library before the war and began corresponding with them in 1942, when she first gave each a stamped, addressed postcard.
 Correspondence continued throughout the war and until her death in 1994.